cmichi/android-wear-color-picker/README.md

 ![Android Wear Color Picker](https://github.com/cmichi/android-wear-color-picker/raw/master/colorpicker.jpg)

 The black bar at the bottom of the watch is part of every Moto 360.
 This "flat tire" contains hardware sensors.
-On other Smartwatches without this shortcoming (such as the LG R) the ring would be displayed fully.
+On Smartwatches without this shortcoming (such as the LG R) the ring is displayed fully.

 ## License